-One Congresswoman perfectly summed up Facebook’s hypocritical stance on privacy
+One congresswoman perfectly summed up Facebook’s hypocritical stance on privacy

 Zuckerberg’s squirming continued as he declined to answer the question again without more context.
 Porter then delivered a pointed criticism of Facebook:

-“I think your pleading is inconsistent with your privacy principles and I think the American people are tired of this hypocrisy,” she said.
+“I think your pleading is inconsistent with your privacy principles, and I think the American people are tired of this hypocrisy,” she said.
 “I’ve been in Congress 10 months and I have already lost count of how many people have sat in exactly that chair and said one thing to me and to Congress and then done another thing in federal court.”

 In other words: Facebook’s public statements as a company don’t match up with its legal arguments.